informatica-unica/ocaml-challenge/4/and-then/README.md

   Some (x + y + z)) = None);;
 ```

-Recall the type of [`first_third_fifth`](../first-third-fifth/README.md), which extracts the first, third and fifth elements from a list, if they exist:
+Recall the type of [`first_third_fifth`](../../3/first-third-fifth/README.md), which extracts the first, third and fifth elements from a list, if they exist:
 ```ocaml
 first_third_fifth : 'a list -> ('a * 'a * 'a) option
 ```
 Redefine it in terms of the `-?->` operator.
+Does it make the new definition more concise than the old one?